-The school must submit proof of teacher certification and expected teaching assignments, proof of religion certification, and approved Archdiocesan Safe Environment Training for all staff members.
+The school must submit proof of teacher certification and expected teaching assignments, proof of religion certification, and approved Archdiocesan Safe Environment Certification for all staff members and volunteers.

 The school must submit proposed bylaws of governance/board structures for the operation of the school.